Nov05/Udacity-Deep-Reinforcement-Learning/part 3 policy-based methods/lesson 1.md

 In this optional lesson, you'll learn how to apply deep reinforcement learning techniques for optimal execution of portfolio transactions.

 ### Resources (Optional)
-* Read the most famous blog post on policy gradient methods.
+* Read the most famous [【blog post】](http://karpathy.github.io/2016/05/31/rl/g) on policy gradient methods.
-* Implement a policy gradient method to win at Pong in this Medium post.
+* Implement a policy gradient method to win at Pong in this [【Medium post】](https://medium.com/@dhruvp/how-to-write-a-neural-network-to-play-pong-from-scratch-956b57d4f6e0).
-* Learn more about evolution strategies from OpenAI.
+* Learn more about [【evolution strategies】](https://blog.openai.com/evolution-strategies/) from OpenAI.